simontaen/Passions/Notes.md

 ## Artist and Album Info
 * Artist Info: no image leads to misplaced releasedate view (for a short period before it appears) - changed FCIImageCache maximumCount
+* Hide Tracklist from AlbumInfo, it reminds you too much of a music app

 # 2.0